Aggressive Sierra Vista, AZ Military Defense Attorneys

 Our military court-martial results are clear.
 The suspected military service member and his or her future is our main concern.
 Our court-martial defense lawyers maintain lighter caseloads than the usual appointed military defense attorney so that we can focus on every client on an individual basis.
 Your case will not be outsourced to a random lawyer and we will not intimidate you into a guilty plea at the eleventh hour.
 Our military attorneys have defended military court-martial and administrative separation (ADSEP) cases in the United States and around the world.

 Sierra Vista, AZ Court Martial Lawyers

-If you or a loved one are stationed in Sierra Vista, AZ and are accused of a UCMJ crime such as sex assault or if you are confronted with an administrative separation, NJP, show cause board, letter of reprimand, then call our court martial lawyers immediately.
+If you or a loved one are stationed in Sierra Vista, AZ, and are accused of a UCMJ crime such as sexual assault or if you are confronted with an administrative separation, NJP, show cause board, letter of reprimand, then call our court martial lawyers immediately.

 Sierra Vista, Arizona

 Sierra Vista is the main economic, recreational and cultural hub of Cochise County in Arizona.
 It is a part of the larger Sierra Vista-Douglas Metropolitan Area with Huachuca Mountains rising on the Southwest side of the city and San Pedro River flowing on its East.
 The Mountain range comprises of two prominent peaks Miller and Carr, both rising to above 9,000 feet.
 The city’s inhabitation was spurred by the maintaining of the still existing Fort Huachuca and the building of the El Paso & Southwestern railroads.
 These facilities provided outsiders with security (after the Apache wars) and connectivity respectively.